-$H_1$ is a test of the hypothesis that the coefficient on housing market wealth exceeds that of stock market wealth.

-\ See also note to Table 2.
+H1 is a test of the hypothesis that the coefficient on housing market wealth exceeds that of stock market wealth.
+See also note to Table 2.

-\\ Using Lags 2 to 4 of Income, Stock market and Housing market variables as instruments for Income, Stock market and Housing market wealth.

-immediate effect of housing market wealth upon consumption; the effect is especially large relative to that of financial wealth.
+^{} Using Lags 2 to 4 of Income, Stock market and Housing market variables as instruments for Income, Stock market and Housing market wealth effect on consumption but will eventually be offset, unless the shocks are ultimately confirmed by income changes.
+Again, the results support the highly significant immediate effect of housing market wealth upon consumption; the effect is especially large relative to that of financial wealth.